Page Reviewed / Updated - Mar. 2019

 The New Jersey Statewide Respite Care Program (SRCP) relieves an unpaid caregiver of his or her caregiving responsibilities by providing trained professionals who supervise or act as a companion to the individual in need of care.
 The goal of this program is not only to relieve the primary caregiver of his or her caretaking duties, but also to avoid unnecessary nursing home placement of elderly individuals.

-The SRC Program takes into consideration both the needs of the care recipient and their caregiver when determining eligibility.
+The SRC Program takes into consideration both the needs of care recipients and their caregivers when determining eligibility.

 Care Recipient Eligibility

 Care recipients must be NJ residents of at least 18 years of age who require minimal daily care due to a functional impairment or frailty.
-As of 2018, the value of an individual’s financial assets cannot exceed $40,000 if they are single or $60,000 if married.
+A medical provider must verify the need for care.
+As of 2019, the value of an individual’s financial assets cannot exceed $40,000 if they are single or $60,000 if married.
 (This excludes an individual’s primary home and personal effects, such as clothes and household items).

-Monthly income is also a consideration and cannot exceed 300% of Federal Benefit Rate.
-In 2018, this means the care recipient's monthly income cannot exceed $2,250 and a married couple’s income cannot exceed $4,500.
-Those whose income exceeds this limit may be offered respite care, but required to pay a portion of the cost.
+Monthly income is also a consideration and cannot exceed 300% of Federal Benefit Rate (FBR).
+In 2019, this means the care recipient's monthly income cannot exceed $2,313 and a married couple’s income cannot exceed $4,626.
+Those whose income exceeds this limit may be offered respite care, but required to pay a portion of the cost, up to 25%.

 There are several options to help potential program participants learn more about the Statewide Respite Care Program or apply for assistance.
-Candidates can call the toll-free number at 877-222-3737 or visit their local Area Agency on Aging or Aging & Disability Resource Connection (ADRC) or Area Agency on Aging.
+Candidates can call the toll-free number at 877-222-3737 or visit their local Area Agency on Aging or Aging & Disability Resource Connection (ADRC).
 Contact information is available here.